-Feeding for a Promising Future: No Kid Hungry Campaign
+Feeding for a Promising Future

 The Georgia Food Bank Association administers a multi-year “Feeding for a Promising Future” Campaign to fight childhood hunger in Georgia.
 The campaign will provider leadership, raise awareness, and advocate for change that will eradicate hunger for children in our state.